+Version 4

-Version 3 Written by the Executive Team, June 2013 Version 2 August 2013 Version 3 December 2015
+Written by the Executive Team, June 2013

+Version 2 August 2013

+Version 3 December 2015

+Version 4 June 2016

 Prior to April 14, 2013, standing committees and their duties were described in the Church Bylaws.
 With the adoption of policy-based governance and the new Bylaws on 4/14/13, that section was removed from the Bylaws.
 The Executive Team (ET) now has the authority to "convene and authorize committees, task forces or individual volunteers necessary to implement its responsibilities and carry out the Mission."
 (Art.
 3.4) For clarity and ease of reference, the ET has created the present document to describe current committee structure and expectations.
 This document does not have the legal force of the Church Bylaws.
-It is intended to provide guidance at the level of a management policy.
-It is a "living document," subject to change as needed to adjust to changing circumstances.
+It is intended to provide management guidance.
+It is a "living document," subject to revision as needed to adjust to changing circumstances.
 Anyone with suggestions about how to improve UCM's committees/ministries/working groups is encouraged to present their ideas to the ET for consideration.